josehu07/prefa-master/README.develop.md

 sudo apt install twine
 ```

+Move into the project directory, i.e. `prefa-master/`.
 Update version and develop status infos in `setup.py`, since any upload must issue a version update, or a name-race will happen.

 Build the distribution package into `.whl` wheel by:
 ```bash